| Active

 de Barcelona, Tomo I 1992 El Arte Español en Epocas de Transicion,

 Congreso Español De Historia Del Arte (9.,1992.
-Leòn).
+Leòn)._______________________

 Born